Stuck fermentation

-A stuck fermentation occurs in brewing beer or winemaking when the yeast become dormant before the fermentation has completed.
-Unlike an "arrested fermentation" where the winemaker intentionally stops fermentation (such as in the production of fortified wines), a stuck fermentation is an unintentional and unwanted occurrence that can lead to the wine being spoiled by bacteria and oxidation.
-There are several potential causes of a stuck fermentation; the most common are excessively high temperatures killing off the yeast, or a must deficient in the nitrogen food source needed for the yeast to thrive.
-Once the fermentation is stuck, it is very difficult to restart due to a chemical compound released by dying yeast cells that inhibit the future growth of yeast cells in the batch.
+A stuck fermentation is the term used in brewing beer or winemaking when the yeast becomes dormant before the fermentation has completed.
+Unlike an "arrested fermentation", where the winemaker intentionally stops fermentation (such as in the production of fortified wines), a stuck fermentation is an unintentional and unwanted occurrence that can lead to the wine being spoiled by bacteria and oxidation.

+There are several potential causes of a stuck fermentation; the most common are an excessively high temperature killing off the yeast, or a must deficient in the nitrogen food source needed for the yeast to thrive.
+Once the fermentation is stuck, it is very difficult to restart due to a chemical compound released by dying yeast cells that inhibits the future growth of yeast cells in the batch.
 Winemakers often take several steps to limit the possibility of a stuck fermentation occurring, such as adding nitrogen to the must in the form of diammonium phosphate or using cultured yeast with a high temperature and alcohol tolerance.
 These steps will each have their own subtle or dramatic effect on the resulting flavors and quality of the wine.